- Parental control is not a built-in feature for Firefox, but it has numerous extensions dedicated to child protection from harmful content.

 - Go to the Opera One extension for blocking adult content and click Add to Opera One.
 Once you set it up it will offer the best parental controls on Opera One that you need.

 - Once the extension is installed, click on it in order to select the Enable option.

 - After that, you’re good to go.
 This is a great extension that also offers Opera GX parental controls.

-In case you’re not familiar with Opera, it’s a secure browser with built-in tracking protection, so it will keep you safe from websites that want to track your online activity.
+In case you’re not familiar with Opera One, it’s a secure browser with built-in tracking protection, so it will keep you safe from websites that want to track your online activity.

-Opera is a great choice, especially if you want a secure and reliable browser, and if you haven’t tried it already, this might be a perfect time to do it.
+Opera One is a great choice, especially if you want a secure and reliable browser.
+It comes with built-in VPN, Ad blocker and AI.

 Furthermore, it is built on Chromium, so it supports Chrome extensions.
 You can find an integrated Facebook messenger, Twitter, and Instagram.

-This browser is available on all desktop and mobile platforms to have a sidebar for quick access to your favorite websites, and workspaces for tab management.
+This browser is available on all desktop and mobile platforms and it’s also great for organization due to it’s workspaces and tab islands.

 2. Use Parental Control Family Friendly Filter on Firefox

 - Visit the Parental Control Family Friendly Filter page and click the Add to Firefox button to download the extension.